In this in-depth review, I break down the pros and cons of Misen cookware.

 Misen cookware sports a classic and functional design.
 With clean lines and a sleek brushed stainless steel exterior, it’s well-suited for both modern and traditional kitchen styles.

 But, instead of talking about the design, let me show you.

-The non-stick and the carbon steel pans have some slight nuances that I’ll cover towards the end.
+The non-stick and the carbon steel pans have some slight nuances that I’ll cover after the stainless steel cookware.

 The stainless steel handles are round and comfortable.
 They are hollow to disperse heat and stay cool.

 The shiny, polished finish contrasts nicely with the brushed interior and exterior.
 The downside is that it shows fingerprints and smudges quite easily, but a quick wipe with a microfiber cloth will take care of that.

 The handles are secured to the skillet with two rivets with racetrack-shaped cutouts on each end for easy storage.